-Walking through hiking the W day by day in this post, you will get an idea of the hike.
-At the bottom of this post there is logistics information and other options for visiting the park and hiking the W. Before we get too far though I should tell you, we opted for a non-camping option.Basically everything you need to know for hiking the W. While we love to hike, when available, we prefer a bed, hot shower and a hot meal at the end of the day to pitching a tent and sleeping on the ground.
-Luckily for us this was an option on this hike.
+Basically, we’ve included everything you need to know for hiking the ‘W’ Trek.
+While we love to hike, when available, we prefer a bed, hot shower and a warm meal at the end of the day in comparison to pitching a tent and sleeping on the ground.
+Luckily for us, a more luxury experience was an option on this hike.

-In case you missed Part 1 about entering Torres Del Paine National Park via Rio Serrano you can find it here.
-It was a spectacular way to enter the park and is highly recommended way for getting to Torres Del Paine.
+In case you missed Part 1, we tell you all about entering Torres Del Paine National Park via Rio Serrano.
+It was a spectacular way to enter the park and is a highly recommended route for getting to Torres Del Paine.

 PLANNING AN UPCOMING